 Amy Rochford, potential member

+Joanne Williams, President Trail Club

 Zoom Meeting recording: https://us02web.zoom.us/rec/share/UkNg3X8v85h6LedsexTaPYO45DOJPia4ER7iVglx9GnY2iFVDXVwI2LuLgeHheWz.nGN8HZ9wHPsxumYQ

 Meeting called to order at 7:04 pm by Gail Hachenberg

 Agenda item 1: Presentation by Erin McCarthy

 Ms. McCarthy is a sculpturer who is a former Medway resident.
 She spoke to the committee about her desire to create a sculpture for the town and delivered a presentation that outlined the details of how the funds would be used if her grant was approved.
 Ms. McCarthy shared handouts with each member which provided a visual to follow along with as she spoke.
 The presentation included the following information: ideas of places for where to place the sculpture; the artistic process of creating a sculpture; popular themes for town sculptures; and costs associated with making a sculpture.
 Members were offered the opportunity to ask questions of Ms. McCarthy.
 Mr. Warnick and Ms. Hachenberg informed Ms. McCarthy that the deadline to submit a grant is October 15th.
 Ms. Hachenberg encouraged Ms. McCarthy to apply for a grant and if accepted, her proposal would be discussed in detail.